StefanJovic123/service-provider-app/README.md

 # Improvments/Additions - Yet to be done
-- [] Improve tests coverage
+- [ ] Improve tests coverage
-- [] Improve tests quality
+- [ ] Improve tests quality
-- [] Add integration tests
+- [ ] Add integration tests
-- [] Add end-to-end tests by using `newman` + `postman collection`
+- [ ] Add end-to-end tests by using `newman` + `postman collection`
-- [] Separate all layers into separate libs which can be included in any project just by installing it.
+- [ ] Separate all layers into separate libs which can be included in any project just by installing it
+- [ ] Produce examples of microservices built by installing layers into it
+- [ ] Produce example with different node lib like `koa` or `hapi` just by updating infrastructure (to prove that can be done)